 R400.11 A firm performing an audit engagement shall be independent.

 R400.12 A firm shall apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to independence in relation to an audit engagement.

+Prohibition on Assuming Management Responsibilities

-R600.7 A firm or a network firm shall not assume a management responsibility for an audit client.
+R400.13 A firm or a network firm shall not assume a management responsibility for an audit client.

-600.7 A1 Management responsibilities involve controlling, leading and directing an entity, including making decisions regarding the acquisition, deployment and control of human, financial, technological, physical and intangible resources.
+400.13 A1 Management responsibilities involve controlling, leading and directing an entity, including making decisions regarding the acquisition, deployment and control of human, financial, technological, physical and intangible resources.

-600.7 A2 Providing a non-assurance service to an audit client creates self-review and self-interest threats if the firm or network firm assumes a management responsibility when performing the service.
-Assuming a management responsibility also creates a familiarity threat and might create an advocacy threat because the firm or network firm becomes too closely aligned with the views and interests of management.600.7 A3 Determining whether an activity is a management responsibility depends on the circumstances and requires the exercise of professional judgment.
+400.13 A2 Providing a professional service to an audit client creates self-review and self-interest threats if the firm or network firm assumes a management responsibility when performing the service.
+Assuming a management responsibility also creates a familiarity threat and might create an advocacy threat because the firm or network firm becomes too closely aligned with the views and interests of management.

+400.13 A3 Determining whether an activity is a management responsibility depends on the circumstances and requires the exercise of professional judgment.
 Examples of activities that would be considered a management responsibility include:

 Setting policies and strategic direction.